JoshuaVaneps/Job-Search-Mobile/README.md

 2. Install the necessary dependencies by running `npm install`.
 3. Start the application by running `npm start`.

-## Demo
-To demo the application on your mobile device, follow these steps:
-1. Download the Expo Go app from your device's app store.
-2. Open the Expo Go app on your device.
-3. Scan the QR code or enter the URL provided below in the Expo Go app.

-Demo Link: exp://u.expo.dev/update/0ed133d1-b27e-43c3-aa7b-ff018c9a4a5f

 ## Credits
 - **JSearch API**: The application uses the JSearch API from RapidAPI for fetching job listings.